auric123/95octano/README.md

 Tuesday and Thursday, July 2:

-• challenge and solution: the biggest challenge we had was to get a solid structure for the robot, without exceeding the size stipulated in the regulations.
+• Challenge and solution: the biggest challenge we had was to get a solid structure for the robot, without exceeding the size stipulated in the regulations.
 When we got the solid structure after several repairs, we found another (structural) problem which was that the front wheels, which are responsible for spinning the robot, tended to fall off the structure most of the time, causing the robot to not steer or walk properly so we had to replace the spike wheels with other lego wheels.

 Conclusion